 2.3.
 FFPE tumour genotyping

-Fifty DNA samples from 19 individuals were genotyped for the MEN1 mutation.
+DNA of 50 samples from 19, (N = 16 MEN 1 patients, N = 3 sporadic), individuals were genotyped for the MEN1 mutation.
 These represented 38 and 12 parathyroid samples from operation 1 and 2 respectively.
 DNA from FFPE tumour tissue was quantified and 20 ng of DNA was used in the PCR amplification.
 Primers covering the Tasman 1 Kindred mutation (rs377461506) are shown below and produced a single 260 bp product.

 F: 5’ AAGGGATGGAGGGATAGTGG 3’